micheles/decorator/documentation.rst

 At present, there is no clean way to avoid ``exec``.
 A clean solution would require to change the CPython implementation of functions and add an hook to make it possible to change their signature directly.
-That could happen in future versions of Python (see PEP 362_) and then the decorator module would become obsolete.
 However, at present, even in Python 3.5 it is impossible to change the function signature directly, therefore the ``decorator`` module is still useful.
 Actually, this is the main reasons why I keep maintaining the module and releasing new versions.
 It should be noticed that in Python 3.5 a lot of improvements have been made: in that version you can decorated a function with ``func_tools.update_wrapper`` and ``pydoc`` will see the correct signature; still internally the function will have an incorrect signature, as you can see by using ``inspect.getfullargspec``: all documentation tools using such function (which has been correctly deprecated) will see the wrong signature.

 .. _362: http://www.python.org/dev/peps/pep-0362